udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 *Security Baseline*

-5. Enable investigation of changes leading up to any outage.
+4. Following an outage, how can you identify and analyze any recent changes which may have contributed?

-6. Ensure Windows and Linux VMs meet password complexity requirements.
+5. How can you ensure that both Windows and Linux VMs meet password complexity requirements?

-7. Ensure automatic updates are enabled on Dev/Test environments, and disabled on Production environments (which must be managed separately).
+6. How can you ensure that only approved OS images are used when creating new VMs?

 *Resource Consistency*

-1. Identify a solution to restrict which services can be created and used in each business unit subscription.
-1. Allow the Cloud Governance team to control which Azure services can be used across the business units, with exceptions for approved pilot projects.
+7. Identify a solution to restrict which services can be used in each Azure subscription, across the company.
+How will your solution allow exceptions for approved pilot projects?

-2. Implement delegated access control for new projects within business unit subscriptions.

-3. Prevent accidental deletion of resources.
+8. How can you prevent accidental deletion of production resources, by administrators who require access to manage those resources?

-4. How can Enterprise IT enforce a company-wide resource naming convention?
+9. How can Enterprise IT enforce a company-wide resource naming convention?
-5. Implement a common resource naming standard across the organization.

 *Identity Baseline*

-2. One or more users from the business unit must have the permissions to create resources in the subscription and view all resources.
-The user should not have the ability to change policies set by Enterprise IT.

-3. How would you assign permission to users and groups?

-4. Could we allow users from partner organizations to access corporate applications?

-5. Is there another way to limit access to services in Azure using templates?

-6. For each project in Azure, the business unit administrator must have permissions to add or remove users, allow them to create resources, or even apply additional policies for resources in that project.
-Diagram at a high level how this would be achieved and provide some pseudo code that would be needed to accomplish the task.

-12. Delegate access management to business units for each application they own, while enforcing that only built-in roles are used .
+10. How can you delegate access management to business units for each application they own, while protecting other applications and ensuring that controls implemented by the Cloud Governance teams cannot be circumvented?

-13. Ensure full-time and contingent staff for e-commerce have access to what they need, but no more.
+11. How can you ensure staff have access to what they need, but no more, while enforcing that only built-in roles are used.

-14. Identify a solution to streamline identity management and provide remote access for e-commerce team contingent staff.
+12. Identify a solution to streamline identity management and provide remote access for e-commerce team contingent staff.

 *Deployment Acceleration*

-15. Implement deployment automation while allowing controlled divergence between environments (e.g. smaller footprint for Dev/Test environments)

-16. Provide a means to track and update existing deployments to meet updated best practices.
+13. How can Trey implement an 'Infrastructure as Code' approach to deployment automation, while still allowing different footprints in different environments?

+14. How can the Cloud Governance team track where their best-practices reference implementations are deployed, and manage updates to those deployments?

-17. Provide a means to prevent best-practice deployments being modified outside the control of the Cloud Governance team.
+15. How can the Cloud Governance team prevent best-practice reference implementation deployments from being modified outside of their control?

-### REMOVE Customer objections

-6. How can Enterprise IT minimize per-subscription configuration and centrally audit compliance with their governance rules?
-1. Per-subscription configuration won't scale to an organization the size of Trey Research.
-How can governance controls be implemented with minimum per-subscription configuration overhead?

-2. As well as implementing our governance rules on how Azure is used, we need a way to audit that no deployments have been made that bypass those rules.
-This audit needs to scale across the entire organization.

-3. How can we ensure our deployments meet Azure security best practices, and how can we protect our Production workloads even if the security perimeter is compromised?

-7. How can Azure help Business Units minimize wasted spend on non-Production VMs left running out-of-hours?
-1. How can Azure help control the costs associated with non-Production VMs left running out-of-hours?

-*Subscription organization and charge back*

-1. Diagram how you would suggest organizing the Azure EA portal for Trey Research to allow access to Azure.

-*Supported services and delegated access control*

-*Connectivity*

-1.

-*Security and accident protection*

-1. What would you recommend to Trey Research on how to mitigate accidently deleting production workloads?
-If that were to happen, what would the proper procedure be to identify who deleted the resource?

-How can we ensure our deployments meet Azure security best practices, and how can we protect our Production workloads even in the event that the security perimeter is compromised?

-*E-commerce developer team*

-1. Identify a solution to provide access to a development environment that would be suitable for contingent staff for the e-commerce team:

-    -   What steps are needed to allow access to the environment?

-    -   What would be needed to automate the environment to speed up on-boarding?

-    -   What options could you propose to allow access for remote employees?
-Specifically, how could they access resources on the ECommerceDev network but nothing else on the Azure network?

-2. What cost control options would you propose to put in place to optimize this environment?

 **Prepare**